gregwight/mistclient/README.md

 ***WARNING:*** TRACE logs may include sensitive data (e.g., Authorization headers/tokens, device MACs, client identifiers).
 Enable TRACE only in secure environments, ensure logs are access-controlled, and consider redacting sensitive fields either in your logger (ReplaceAttr) or via client-side options if available.

+*NOTE: The handler options returned by `NewTraceHandlerOptions()` enable `AddSource`, causing the logger wrapper to preserve the original caller location.
+Thus `file:line` point to the calling code (not the wrapper).*

 Here is an example of how to configure a logger to show these `TRACE` messages: